kura/blackhole/docs/source/command-line-options.rst

 -d			enable debugging mode
 -b			run in the background

-For more information on the configuration file format read :ref:`configuration-file-example`.
+For information on the configuration options, their default values and what each option does, please see the :ref:`configuration-options` document and, for an example configuration file see :ref:`configuration-file-example`.